frycast/SQL_course/README.md

 If this is the first time you've used RStudio, I've created a video for you to guide you through using the above script.

 * [Brief intro to RStudio (video)](https://youtu.be/rdcVS7CrWPw)

+To be fully prepared for day 4, I suggest you complete all lessons from lesson 1 (Basic Building Blocks), to lesson 9 (Functions), of the Intro to R course, within the Swirl tutorial.
+You will see these lessons when you start the Swirl tutorial (also explained in the video linked above).